rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/dedicated-hosting-vs-cloud-hosting-comparison.md

 body_format: full_html
 ---

-Rackspace&reg; offers both dedicated and cloud hosting solutions.
+undefined&reg; offers both dedicated and cloud hosting solutions.
 Deciding which is best for your particular scenario can be difficult.
 Following are important features to consider when choosing a hosting solution for your business.